 - Locations must be in a DC Office of Zoning-designated commercial or mixed-use zone, and have a valid Certificate of Occupancy—unless the location is located on outdoor private space.

 - Licensees must complete a brief online form

-- ABC Board approval is not required.
+- A separate registration is required for each location—up to two (2).
+ABC Board is not required.